MicrosoftDocs/well-architected/well-architected/cost-optimization/align-usage-to-billing-increments.md

 # Recommendations for aligning usage to billing increments: CO 06

 This guide describes the recommendations for aligning resource usage to billing increments.
 Aligning billing with workload refers to the alignment of resource usage and billing increments.
 Resources are billed at specific increments, such as per hour or per instance.
 You need to align your usage to those increments for cost optimization.
-For example, if a workload is designed to run for 1.2 hours but the billing model rounds up to the nearest hour, you pay for two hours of usage.
-It’s almost a full hour of unused resources.
 You must either adapt the resource to workload usage or adapt the workload to the resource billing increments.
 Following this guidance helps ensure the workload derives maximum value from each resource.
 Failing to align billing and design introduces waste.

 **Definitions**